All planning checklists

 Ensure timely arrival for cocktail masterclass/workshop

-Navigate the narrow streets to La Raza or The Cambridge Gin Lab efficiently, accounting for pedestrian traffic.
+La Raza and The Cambridge Gin Lab sit down narrow lanes - allow extra minutes for pedestrian traffic.

 Easy·High impact